hzhou849/unh_csci/CSCI_6622 - Database Systems/README.md

 # MYSQL Examples
+## Transactions
+* START TRANSACTION - flag this is the start of a transaction
+* COMMIT - commit changes.
+No rollback possible after this.
+* ROLLBACK - rolls back to start transaction.
+*
 ## Return MAX or MIN
 * You will need to queary the same table twice, first to get the count tally and second to filter for max
 ```sql